 My films have screened in over 150 U.S. cities and internationally at major festivals and retrospectives.
-“Eyes of Exodus” won the Jury Award at Thessaloniki Documentary Film Festival, the Audience award at Aspen ShortsFilm Festival and the Vimeo Staff Pick “Best of the Month” and is optioned for a feature adaptation by Faliro House.
+“Eyes of Exodus” won the Jury Award at Thessaloniki Documentary Film Festival, the Audience award at Aspen ShortsFilm Festival and the Vimeo Staff Pick “Best of the Month” and was optioned for a feature adaptation by Faliro House.
 Nocturnity premiered in competition at the Tribeca Film Festival and was featured by Indiewire, Complex Magazine and Deadline Hollywood.
 “Santiago Calatrava” premiered at DocNYC, Nowness and the Prague City Gallery.
-I’ve created projects for Google Creative Lab that reached over 18 million viewers in their first week online and have collaborated with visionary artists across music and film in South Africa, Mexico, Australia, and Saudi Arabia and spent a year in the field directing with an environmental activist hero of mine, academy-award winning film director Louie Psihoyos.
+I’ve created projects for Google Creative Lab that reached over 18 million viewers in their first week online; have collaborated with visionary artists across music and film in South Africa, Mexico, Australia, and Saudi Arabia; and spent a year in the field directing with an environmental hero of mine, academy-award winning film director Louie Psihoyos.

 Some other things: